-Wait 90 seconds for the system to automatically learn which devices are present, program any DiscoveryTM devices and report any faults.
+Wait 90 seconds for the system to automatically learn which devices are present and report any faults.

 (A SYSTEM RESET or Master Reset in Installation Mode results in an analogue loop power off period of 8 seconds [reset], an analogue loop charge up of 15 seconds then commencement of loop polling.
-30 seconds after polling has started the DiscoveryTM detectors are written to set their LED 'flash when polled' status and their sensitivity mode.
-This takes up to 30 seconds.
-The initial 30 second wait is necessary to learn the presence of the devices before they can be written to.)